aarneranta/python-course-gbg/extralab/extralab.md

   def exp2polynom(exp): ...
   # exp2polynom(pow(add(var(),const(1)),const(3))) == [1, 3, 3, 1]
 ```
-You should copy and use the class `Exp` defined above.
-Since no parser is assumed here, it is handy to define some helper functions to construct expressions to be able to test your code easily.
+You must use the class `Exp` as defined above.
+Since no parser is assumed in Part 1, it is handy to define some helper functions to construct expressions to be able to test your code easily.
 The second example above uses some such functions, and you should define the following:
 ```
 def app(op,x,y):
     return Exp(op,[x,y])